 You will find that using the analyses from the upper left corner to the lower right corner will provide you with direction that will guide you from the development of content to the revising and editing of word usage, sentence structure, punctuation, and grammar.

-As you run an analysis, you may need to learn more about the information that the analysis provides and about ways of revising and editing in response to that information.
+to learn more about the information that the analysis provides and about ways of revising and editing in response to that information.
 The STEPS programs provide that help.